 In 2012 the building was transformed into The Russian Tea Room; a café & gift emporium.
 In 2014 the building was repurposed to become Forage Restaurant, a well-loved café, deli & shop which took seasonal ingredients from local producers to create ‘tasty food with real heart’.
 Lovely Forage sold home-made preserves, takeaway meals & giftware until 2015 when the property was again put up for sale.

-4-6 The High Street was purchased by The PEEL Entertainment Group in 2016 & through an 18 month restoration project has been lovingly brought back to her former glory.
+4-6 The High Street was purchased by The Peel Entertainment Group and following an 18 month restoration project has been lovingly brought back to its former glory.
 In the summer of 2017, Alexander’s Bar & Kitchen was born following a grand opening and it’s been yours to share ever since.